A white building with numerous pillars and a spanish tile roof with a green lawn in front.

 Library

-The Huntington Library is one of the world’s great independent research libraries, with more than 11 million items spanning the 11th to the 21st century.
+The Huntington Library is one of the world’s great independent research libraries, with some 12 million items spanning the 11th to the 21st century.

 Every year, researchers from over 30 countries make more than 20,000 visits to the Library’s reading rooms, and thousands more remote researchers make use of the Library’s virtual services and digital collections.
 Some 75 Library staff members play a critical role in cultivating and expanding access to the collections, creating new opportunities for discovery and engagement, and ensuring that collections are preserved for the future.